-The businesses and groups who will be directly affected by the proposed rules are those entities who either build a new structure or renovate an existing structure to work in or renovate an existing structure.
-Also, contractors will be affected by these proposed rules because they will be hired to construct pursuant to the new building requirements.
-The businesses or groups who will directly benefit from the proposed rules will be the individuals producing the energy products, building contractors, and timber supply and processing businesses because they will be able to profit through the hired work to be performed based upon the new building code requirements.
-Additionally, structure owners will realize an energy costs savings long-term, as these standards are implemented through new build or renovations.
-The individuals who will build a new structure or renovate an existing structure will bear the cost of the new standards.
+The businesses and groups who will be directly affected by the proposed rules are those entities who renovate an existing structure to work in or renovate an existing structure.
+Also, contractors will be affected by these proposed rules because they will be hired to construct pursuant to the existing structure requirements.
+The businesses or groups who will directly benefit from the proposed rules will be the individuals producing the energy products, building contractors, and timber supply and processing businesses because they will be able to profit through the hired work to be performed based upon the rehabilitation code requirements.
+Additionally, structure owners will realize an energy costs savings long-term, as these standards are implemented through existing structure renovations.
+The individuals who will renovate an existing structure will bear the cost of the new standards.